MrDapperGent/cloudExplorer/README.md

 # Running Cloud Explorer in Docker
 <br>
 This following steps will explain how to run CloudExplorer from a Docker container.
+This container template will install a CentOS 7 container with the TWM and Xterm.
 ```
 git clone https://github.com/rusher81572/cloudExplorer.git -b docker
 cd cloudExplorer